top of page

 1. “The eSIM activated, but it never connected to any network.”

-The app shows Activation successful, but the device cannot pass even a basic connectivity test.No DNS resolution.
-No reachable gateway.
-No usable data.
+This is the most frequent complaint.
+The app indicates Activation successful, yet the device cannot pass even a basic connectivity test.
+There’s no DNS resolution, no reachable gateway, and no usable data.

-Why providers can’t diagnose it:They have no visibility into the device’s actual network performance after activation.
+Why providers can’t diagnose it: They lack visibility into the device’s actual network performance after activation.

 What your SDK measures: